Florida: Statehood and Indian removal

 Some Seminoles remained, and the U.S. Army arrived in Florida, leading to the Second Seminole War (1835–1842).
 Following the war, approximately 3,000 Seminole and 800 Black Seminole were removed to Indian Territory.
 A few hundred Seminole remained in Florida in the Everglades.

 The Historic Call-Collins House, the Grove, built by slaves in the 1840s, is an antebellum plantation house in Tallahassee.

-1840 advertisement in the Pensacola Gazette offering a $10 ($330 in 2022) reward for the return of a fugitive slave.
+An 1840 advertisement in the Pensacola Gazette offering a $10 ($330 in 2022) reward for the return of a fugitive slave.

 On March 3, 1845, only one day before the end of President John Tyler's term in office, Florida became the 27th state, admitted as a slave state and no longer a sanctuary for runaway slaves.
 Initially its population grew slowly.

 As European settlers continued to encroach on Seminole lands, the United States intervened to move the remaining Seminoles to the West.
 The Third Seminole War (1855–1858) resulted in the forced removal of most of the remaining Seminoles, although hundreds of Seminole Indians remained in the Everglades.

 The first settlements and towns in South Florida were founded much later than those in the northern part of the state.
 The first permanent European settlers arrived in the early 19th century.
 People came from the Bahamas to South Florida and the Keys to hunt for treasure from the ships that ran aground on the treacherous Great Florida Reef.
 Some accepted Spanish land offers along the Miami River.
 At about the same time, the Seminole Indians arrived, along with a group of runaway slaves.
 The area was affected by the Second Seminole War, during which Major William S. Harney led several raids against the Indians.
 Most non-Indian residents were soldiers stationed at Fort Dallas.
 It was the most devastating Indian war in American history, causing almost a total loss of population in Miami.

 After the Second Seminole War ended in 1842, William English re-established a plantation started by his uncle on the Miami River.
 He charted the "Village of Miami" on the south bank of the Miami River and sold several plots of land.
 In 1844, Miami became the county seat, and six years later a census reported there were ninety-six residents in the area.
 The Third Seminole War was not as destructive as the second, but it slowed the settlement of southeast Florida.
 At the end of the war, a few of the soldiers stayed.